miwytt/contextual-mt/README.md

 # Reproduction

 This part is not part of the original README by neulab.
-For that please refer to everything below "Contextual MT".
+For that, please refer to everything below "Contextual MT".

-This part serves as a loose guideline on how to reproduce a subset of the experiments in the following paper:
+This part serves as step-by-step report of a reimplementation attempt of a subset of the experiments described in the following paper:

 [Do Context-Aware Translation Models Pay the Right Attention?](https://arxiv.org/abs/2105.06977)

-More specifically, to pre-process SCAT (Yin et al., 2021) and OpenSubtitles2018 (en-fr) (Lison et al., 2018) datasets, train a context-aware machine translation model, train an attention regularized context-aware machine translation model on said datasets, run inference and evaluate both with BLEU and COMET.
+The reproduction includes preprocessing the SCAT (Yin et al., 2021) and OpenSubtitles2018 (en-fr) (Lison et al., 2018) datasets, training a context-aware machine translation model, training an attention regularized context-aware machine translation model on said datasets, run inference and evaluate both with the automatic translation evaluation metrics BLEU and COMET.
+The steps below should facilitate further reproductions of the experiments by Yin et al.

 The reproduction was done in a Python==3.8 environment.

-After activation of the virtual environment, forking, cloning and installation of the project, the shell script can be run in the following order:
+After activation of the virtual environment, forking, cloning and installation of the project, the shell scripts can be run in the following order:

 1. install_packages.sh
 2. get_and_split_data.sh